veddox/monarch-arena/API.md

 - `run(display_fn, mode=None)` Safely execute a function object, making sure to clean up afterwards and catching any errors or keyboard interrupts (by Ctrl-C).
-  Can optionally be used to set the output mode. **This should be the final function called by a script.**
+  Can optionally be used to set the output mode. **This is the main entry point and should be the final function called by a script.**

 ## shape.py